Beautiful Leaf and Monogram Fall Wreath to welcome guests to your home.

 You can’t really see the metallic paint in the photos but it looks great in person.
 I love the different textures of the metallic, jute, leaves, and ribbon together.

-Now I need to decorate the rest of the porch.
+Now to just hold off decorating for Fall for another month.
 What’s your favorite Fall color?
 I think I’m going with gold this year.